swcarpentry/website/_posts/2016/09/2016-09-01-election-procedures.md

 * April: New committee begins normal operations

 An elected member, therefore, is obligated from the February in which they are elected through March of the following year.
+This amendment does not change the time period during which an elected Steering Committee has voting privileges.

 To see how this amendment fits into existing governance rules, [please go here](https://github.com/swcarpentry/board/pull/130).